 Caring and Advancing Resident Education

 Welcome!
-You have made a great decision to pursue a second year specialty residency in oncology.
+You have made a great decision to pursue a second-year specialty residency in oncology.
 We believe that oncology pharmacy is an exciting and rewarding area of pharmacy practice.
 Even more, we are honored that you are considering The University of North Carolina (UNC) Medical Center in Chapel Hill, North Carolina to be the next step in your journey.
 As you explore what we have to offer, we believe you will find that UNC offers a strong, comprehensive specialty residency program in oncology pharmacy to prepare you for a flourishing career.

 Our people make our program stand out.
-Seventeen talented clinical pharmacy specialists make up our core team of oncology preceptors who work with you throughout your residency year.
+Approximately twenty talented clinical pharmacy specialists make up our core team of oncology preceptors who work with you throughout your residency year.
 Our preceptors have a wide variety of practice experience and a diverse set of skills with many being nationally recognized.
 Our program has preceptors who are leaders; presenting on oncology pharmacy locally, nationally and world-wide.
-This diversity among our clinical group offers the advantage of having several different mentorship perspectives.
+The diversity among our clinical group offers the advantage of having several different mentorship perspectives.
 True to our preceptors is a genuine care and commitment to you and your professional growth and development.
 Mentorship and development is a priority here at UNC.
 In fact, mentorship is a formalized aspect of our residency program department-wide.
 Additionally, a residency program of our size offers the opportunity to nurture many friendships amongst peers with whom you will share your residency experience.
 Upon completing our program, you enter the next phase of your career with a wide network of others that will be both colleagues and friends.

-The North Carolina Comprehensive Cancer Center, part of the UNC Medical Center, houses an interdisciplinary cancer care program in a 315,000 square foot building that was dedicated in 2009.
+The North Carolina Comprehensive Cancer Center, part of the UNC Medical Center, houses an interdisciplinary cancer care program in a 315,000-square foot building that was dedicated in 2009.
 The North Carolina Comprehensive Cancer Center is focused entirely on providing clinical care to patients with cancer.
 Healthcare providers at the North Carolina Comprehensive Cancer Center treat patients from every county in North Carolina with more than 135,000 visits each year.
 It is a 50-bed facility (and growing) with many different oncology clinics that offer you the opportunity to learn in a variety of practice settings.
-Within the oncology service line, the Department of Pharmacy provides critical services to our patients in collaboration with interdisciplinary colleagues.
-We enjoy a solid relationship with our collaborators who value our contributions to care.
+Within the oncology service line, the Department of Pharmacy provides critical services to our patients in collaboration with interprofessional colleagues.
+We enjoy solid relationships with our interprofessional colleagues who value our contributions to care.
 Our oncology pharmacy practitioners provide a wide breadth of services in a diversity of practice settings that include both acute and ambulatory care.
 At the UNC Medical Center, we nourish an advanced and innovative practice model in oncology pharmacy.
 Our oncology pharmacy team has won three American Society of Health-system Pharmacists Best Practice Awards.
 We continue to trail blaze, pushing the envelope with innovative pharmacy services supported by external funding resources.
 We believe the diversity in opportunities that you will encounter here are UNC will well-equip you with a confident mind and a strong skill set that readies you for success both now and in the future!

 The UNC Department of Pharmacy and UNC Eshelman School of Pharmacy work together in a Partnership in Patient Care.
 This is a systematic and integrated strategy to develop an interdependent relationship between the two entities to optimize resources and opportunities for you as a resident.
 The agreement has been endorsed by both the Chancellor of the University and the Chief Executive Officer of UNC Medical Center.
-This partnership affords you many opportunities within our program to grow skills in providing education to students, residents, interdisciplinary colleagues, patients and more in both experiential and didactic settings.
+This partnership affords you many opportunities within our program to grow skills in providing education to students, residents, interprofessional colleagues, patients and more in both experiential and didactic settings.
 We teach teachers.

 Explore more of what UNC has to offer you!